Code-Institute-Submissions/laila-ba-Ghibli-Theories/README.md

 - When the edit button is clicked on, the user is taken to the edit page where they can see a form prefilled with the theory name and description.
 This enables the user to edit both fields and save the changes made.
 - When the users profile is viewed on a smaller screen, their posts that they have posted are on all displayed in one column.

+#### Footer

+- When the social links are clicked, they open the relevant social media page in a new tab.

 #### HTML Validation

 Once I had finished the code for the project and put the URL into the validators, these were the main errors that appeared and how I resolved them:

-- "A slash was not immediately followed by >"
+        "A slash was not immediately followed by >"" alt="close"//></div>↩"
-  " alt="close"//></div>↩"

 - This was shown on multiple lines that had the img src for the close icon.
 I resolved this by removing the extra '/' on every line.
 - There were no other errors present

 #### CSS Validation

-- Value Error : color Lexical error at line 3880, column 11.
+        Value Error : color Lexical error at line 3880, column 11.
 Encountered: "#" (35), after : "#" #00709c;

 - These errors were shown on multiple lines for extra hashtags for color codes.
 I resolved this by removing the extra tags.
 - There were no other errors present

 #### JS Validation